 Ah, The King of Fighters 2000.
 With that oh-so-tragic ending where Heidern laments a city being wiped off the map.
 Wait a minute...
 Southtown has been destroyed!
 What an incredibly bold move by SNK!
 The city that all but defined this tournament, gone, just like that!
 Wait a minute, are you sure it was Southtown?
 It had to be Southtown!
 Yes, it was Southtown!
 But they'd never... could they... yes!
 No!
 It's definitely Southtown, yes, 100% sure, no other possibility!
 Well, you can imagine the crushing disappointment when later games make it plainly obvious that Southtown wasn't destroyed.
 Even worse, we never find out which city it supposedly was and the incident is never mentioned again.
 Of course, you could've predicted this if you remembered that the freaking EDIT TEAM ending has never been canon in any KOF, ever.

 Resident Evil 3: Nemesis would count.
 After several novels from S.D.
-Perry, Nemesis seemed planned to contradict what she wrote as much as possible.
+Perry, Nemesis seemed planned to contradict what she wrote as much as possible, including elements such as the games' timeline, the fate of Raccoon City, the canon endings of each game, and the name of several offscreen personages such as the city's mayor.
 Indeed, her edition of the story comes with an author's note stating the continuity errors between book and game.
 As it is, Nemesis is rather faithful to the source material.